The Complexity of Evaluating nfer: Complexity Results for Exclusive nfer

 Finally, we consider the case of infinite data.
-Here, the upper bound we obtain is \aexptimepoly, the class of problems decided by alternating exponential-time Turing machines with a polynomial number of alternations between existential and universal states.
-The proof is similar to the one of Theorem~\ref{thm:excl_free_finite} and can be found in Section~\ref{sec:app:aexptimeproof}.
+Here, the bound we obtain is \aexptimepoly, the class of problems decided by alternating exponential-time Turing machines with a polynomial number of alternations between existential and universal states.